New Mexico State Road 45: Route description

-NM 45 begins at a junction with NM 314 in the Isleta Village.
-NM 45 runs north, passing under Interstate 25 and leaving the Isleta Pueblo and entering Albuquerque.
+NM 45 begins at a junction with NM 314/NM 317 in the Isleta Village.
+NM 45 runs north, passing under Interstate 25 and leaving the Isleta Pueblo and entering the South Valley, an unincorporated community just outside Albuquerque.
 Throughout the city, NM 45 is signed as Coors Boulevard, a major north-south expressway on Albuquerque's westside.
-NM 45 runs along the westside of the South Valley before meeting NM 500 at Rio Bravo Boulevard/Sen. Dennis Chaves Boulevard.
-NM 45 then continues northwest before meeting Central Avenue.
+NM 45 runs along the westside of the South Valley before entering Albuquerque city limits and meeting NM 500 at Rio Bravo Boulevard/Sen. Dennis Chaves Boulevard.
+NM 45 then continues northwest, leaving city limits before re-entering at Bridge Blvd before meeting Central Avenue.
 The road continues soon junctions Interstate 40 and continues north before turning northeast to follow the Rio Grande.
-NM 45 soon meets NM 423 before turning northwest around the Cottonwood Mall, now signed as the Coors Bypass.
+NM 45 soon meets NM 423 before turning northwest around the Cottonwood Mall, now signed as the Coors By-Pass.
 NM 45 also serves as the southern terminus of NM 448.
 NM 45 terminates just south of Rio Rancho as it merges into NM 528.